 2) Sleep in a Quiet Space

 If the room you sleep in tends to have loud noises, it could irritate your body.
-A few studies have shown that loud sounds create stress responses in the brain’s amygdala.
-This causes stress hormones to be sent throughout the body, which can make it harder for you to sleep.
+Studies have shown that loud sounds create stress responses in the brain’s amygdala.
+This causes stress hormones to be sent throughout the body, making it harder to sleep.

 For those who need slight noise in the room while they sleep, consider playing delta-embedded music.
 Delta waves are very low-frequency sounds that interact with the portion of your brain that makes you sleep.